 My favorite gingersnaps recipe is based on "English Gingersnaps #2" in Maida Heatter's Book of Great Cookies.
 I always use more ginger and I sometimes swap out some of the butter for shortening.
 However, tipped off by a magazine article saying browned butter could make gingersnaps crisper and crunchier, I made a new batch using that.
 The browned butter gingersnaps were nice and crunchy.
 And as a bonus, I didn't have to pull out the electric mixer!

-This is a relatively small batch recipe and should give you 32 gingersnaps.
+This is a relatively small batch recipe and should give you just about 32 gingersnaps.

-- 1 cup plus 1 tablespoon unbleached all-purpose flour 4.8 oz
+- 1 cup plus 2 tablespoons unbleached all-purpose flour (134 grams)**

 - 1 teaspoon baking soda

 - ⅛ teaspoon allspice